sammchardy/binance-chain-signing-service/README.rst

 **/redoc**

+View the docs in Redoc format

+**/api/openapi.json**

+Retrieve the OpenAPI JSON Schema for this service.

 Using python-binance-chain
 --------------------------

-`python-binance-chain <https://github.com/sammchardy/python-binance-chain/>` has been updated to include this signing service interface as an option to process messages
+`python-binance-chain <https://github.com/sammchardy/python-binance-chain/>`_ has been updated to include this signing service interface as an option to process messages

 Initialise the client to interact with your signing service